Skip to main content

 🏁 Wrap Up

-After saving these settings, your router might reboot its wireless radio.
-Check your devices again—the 5GHz network should now appear and stay stable.
+After saving these settings, give it a minute for the wireless radio to restart.
+Your 5GHz network should now appear on all your devices and stay stable.

 Got more networking questions?
 Reach out to me on LinkedIn or Twitter.